top of page

 For Cause 2

-In attempt to finding the cause for this type of AC short failure, we installed an 8 A fuse instead of the 15 A fuse to see if we could isolate the failure to a single component since previously the AC short would destroy multiple components so it was hard to determine which actually failed first.
-The 8 A fuse was chosen due to the reaction time was about 0.07 secs when the max rated current of the IGBT (40 A @ 25 deg C) is reached.
-The 15 A fuse would take about 1.5 seconds to blow at 40 A. When we got the AC short failure this time with the 8 A fuse, only the IGBTs and fuse were blown.
+In attempt to finding the cause for this type of AC short, we installed a 5 A fast acting fuse (ordered 8 A but found out we received a different fuse rated at 5A) instead of the original 15 A fuse to see if we could isolate the failure to a single component since previously the AC short would destroy multiple components so it was hard to determine which actually failed first.
+The 8 A fuse that we ordered was chosen due to the reaction time was about 0.07 secs when the max rated current of the IGBT (40 A @ 25 deg C) is reached.
+The original 15 A time-delay fuse would probably take at least 1.5 seconds to blow at 40 A. It turns out the 5A fuse that we received actually has a reaction time of 0.05 secs at the max rated current and would allow 10 A without blowing.
+When we got the AC short failure after installing the 5 A fuse, only the IGBTs and fuse were blown.
 This tells us that the IGBTs were the first to fail and the other component failures were the result of the IGBT failures.
-So we are now focused on what caused the IGBTs to fail.
+So we can now focus on what is causing the IGBTs to fail.

 So at first, we put IGBTs with a longer turn off delay of 199 ns vs 125 ns (original IGBT) and got the AC short failure in about a month.
 We noticed that prior to a complete failure, the unit would intermitently turn off generating and then back on generating.
 It did this for a few days before the complete failure.
-Our theory is the longer delay in turning off allowed the IGBT to heat up more during the off transition thus increasing the chance for thermal runaway and chance to cause damage.
+Our theory is the longer delay in turning off allowed the IGBT to heat up quicker and higher during the off transition thus increasing the chance for thermal runaway and chance to cause damage.

 Featured Posts